erickouassi/The-NYC-ASP-API/README.md

 _Default time zone (America/New\_York)

 For the benefit of developers, the API provides numerous endpoints.
-Keep in mind that all endpoints return JSON and support both HTTP and HTTPS.
+So that you know, all endpoints return JSON and support both HTTP and HTTPS.

 Not all endpoints are made publicly accessible.
-Please feel free to reach out to me if you have any questions, suggestions, or feature requests.
+Please feel free to contact me if you have any questions, suggestions, or feature requests.

 The API is very straightforward.
 No authentication is required.
 Make Get requests to:
 [https://the-nyc-asp-api.vercel.app/{endpoint}](https://the-nyc-asp-api.vercel.app)